 - Alleviation of Sick Building Syndrome and improvements in well-being

-Plant displays are usually significantly cheaper than manufactured items, employ fewer resources in their establishment and can fulfil more than one function.
+Plant displays are usually significantly cheaper than manufactured items, employ fewer resources in their establishment and can fulfill more than one function.

-Plant displays can be especially useful space management aids in commercial buildings as they form natural screens and partitions, ideal in open plan settings.
+Indoor plant displays can be especially useful as space design and management aids in commercial buildings, as they form natural screens and partitions, ideal in open plan settings.
 They help guide people around a space, whilst at the same time reducing noise, collecting dust, humidifying the air and removing some pollutants.

 Grey water (water that's already been used once, for instance to wash hands or dishes), once treated and recycled for re-use where drinking quality is not required, can also be used to water plants.

-Additionally, interior and exterior plant displays can be fitted with water-efficient subterranean irrigation systems and planted with species with a low water requirement.
+Additionally, interior and exterior plant displays can be fitted with water-efficient subterranean irrigation systems and planted with species which have a low water requirement.

-Our company's own research studies and those conducted by Peter Costa of South Bank University in London have demonstrated that plants can be effective at reducing background noise.
+Ambius’ own research studies and those conducted by Peter Costa of South Bank University in London have demonstrated that office plants can be effective at reducing background noise.
 Species selection and positioning are crucial to achieve these effects.

-Studies in Europe have shown that health complaints at work and symptoms associated with Sick Building Syndrome (SBS) can be dramatically reduced by the addition of good plant displays.
+Studies in Europe have shown that health complaints at work and symptoms associated with Sick Building Syndrome (SBS) can be dramatically reduced with the addition of good indoor plant displays.

 Office buildings with large floor areas and deep plans (e.g. low and wide buildings) are seldom 'green' buildings as they can be difficult to ventilate naturally and there is limited access to natural light and views.